NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 Show Publisher Request
 """"""""""""""""""""""

-You can use the following to show the RFC8183 Publisher Request XML for a CA. You will need to hand this over to your remote repository so that they can add your
+You can use the following to show the RFC 8183 Publisher Request XML for a CA. You will need to hand this over to your remote repository so that they can add your
 CA: